 - Speaking at conferences and events

-- Supporting online and/or in person professional learning, e.g. on KQED Teach, in webinars, at local workshops
+- Supporting online and/or in person professional learning, e.g. on KQED Teach, at virtual events, at local in-person workshops

 - Writing blog posts